hzeller/beagleg/README.md

     sudo ./send-gcode $(sed 's/#.*//g' type-a.config) --port 4444

+or, simpler, if you don't have any comments:

+    sudo ./send-gcode $(cat type-a.config) --port 4444

 The `sed` command dumps the configuration, but removes the comment characters.

 ### Examples